jovanSlavujevic96/ASP.NET-Core-Crash-Course/README.md

 * Model: manages the behavior and data
 * View: manages the display of data
 * Controller: handles page events and navigation between pages

+## View

+* HTML CSS code (or similar)
+* Usually gets a list of data from the controller.
+* Dynamically combines data with HTML in a template
+* Razor (ASP.NET)

+## Model

+* Data related
+* Consists of classes/objects with properties.
+* Uses SQL statements.
+* Supplies the controller with lists of objects.